wp-plugins/mailchimp-for-wp/readme.txt

 = I don't see new subscribers but they are still added to my list = When you have double opt-in disabled, new subscribers will be seen as *imports* by MailChimp.
 They will not show up in your daily digest emails or statistics.
 My recommendation is to leave double opt-in enabled.

+= Can I add more (hidden) fields to the sign-up checkbox? = Not at the moment, but you can add more data using a filter.
+Here is a code snippet to [add grouping information to comment form sign-ups](https://gist.github.com/dannyvankooten/7120559).

 = Why does the checkbox not show up at my comment form? = Your theme probably does not support the necessary comment hook this plugin uses to add the checkbox to your comment form.
 You can manually place the checkbox by placing the following code snippet inside the form tags of your theme's comment form.